 Cochrane News

-Cochrane seeks Fundraising Manager
+Cochrane seeks Consumer Engagement Manager - flexible location

-4 months 3 weeks ago
+6 months 3 weeks ago

-Salary: £45,000 per Annum
+Salary: £48,000 per annum

 Cochrane is an international charity.
 For 30 years we have responded to the challenge of making vast amounts of research evidence useful for informing decisions about health.
 We do this by synthesising research findings and our work has been recognised as the international gold standard for high quality, trusted information.